The Fourth Group: Artistic ideas

 The Fourth Group sought to encourage a sense of socio-political agency within the Korean public and to unify North and South Korea.
-The ideological framework underpinning the group's aims was called muche (무체, 無體), a term coined by the group's spokesperson Bang Tae-soo, and focused on a utopian vision of unity and transformation without violence.
-Muche was inspired by Lao Tzu's Daoist concept of wu wei (무위, 無爲) under which people must be aware of their reality for change to occur.
+The ideological framework underpinning the group's aims was called muche, a term coined by the group's spokesperson Bang Tae-soo, and focused on a utopian vision of unity and transformation without violence.
+Muche was inspired by Lao Tzu's Daoist concept of wu wei under which people must be aware of their reality for change to occur.
 The two hanja of muche, 無體, can be translated literally as "without body."

 Unlike other avant-garde artist groups at the time, The Fourth Group aimed to include experts from non-artistic disciplines and to cover all aspects of society, including art, religion, and politics.
 This inclusivity stemmed from their belief that art could no longer remain object-based and solely visual and that all disciplines should be unified as "total art."
 They sought to use art as a vehicle to think through and change all areas of life.
 Their performances included socio-political protests and institutional critiques to uncover the sinister realities of bodily control, suppression of the press, and other injustices present in Korean society.

 The group used their performances to resist and reimagine what they considered the "misaligned body structure": a (Korean) body that bears the history of Japanese colonialism, the Korean War, and the pressures of the new Park Chung Hee regime.